Skip to main content

 The facility offers training so that researchers can become independent users of the MS equipment and use the adjoining wet laboratory space.
 The facility also offers full-service analysis of samples from lysis to LC-MS/MS and data processing.
 We partner with bioinformaticians to ensure quality outcomes.

-If you believe an MS-based proteomics approach is suitable for your research, please discuss your needs with facility staff.
+If you have mass spectrometry application for your research, please discuss your needs with facility staff.

 Dr Mark Graham, Lead Scientist